On $C^*$-algebras associated to transfer operators for countable-to-one maps: Introduction.

-where $u_i^K$'s are square roots of a certain partition of unity on $K:=\supp(a)$ divided by $\varrho$, see \eqref{eq:quasi-basis} below.
+where $u_i^K$'s is a suitably normalized partition of unity on $K:=\supp(a)$, see \eqref{eq:quasi-basis} below.
 Apart from the case of covering maps on compact spaces treated in \cite{exel_vershik} this is the first general description of the crossed product $C_0(X)\rtimes L$ in terms of explicit relations coming from $L$.
-In other works the corresponding crossed products are usually defined and analyzed as Cuntz-Pimsner algebras associated to a $C^*$-correspondence $M_L$.
-In particular, $C_0(X)\rtimes L$ is isomorphic to Exel-Royer's crossed product \cite{er} which is defined as $\OO_{M_L}$.
-In this paper we made efforts to limit the use of the theory of Cuntz-Pimsner algebras to a minimum and provide direct proofs.
-Hopefully, this will increase the number of readers, who are not familiar with that abstract theory.
-Also this might be useful in further developments, for instance in purely algebraic setting or for $L_p$-versions of such crossed products.
+In other works the corresponding crossed product is usually defined and analyzed as the Cuntz-Pimsner algebra $\OO_{M_L}$ associated to a $C^*$-correspondence $M_L$.
+We prove that $C_0(X)\rtimes L$ is isomorphic to $\OO_{M_L}$ (Theorem \ref{thm:crossed_product_Cuntz-Pimsner}).
+We do not know whether in general $C_0(X)\rtimes L$ can be naturally modelled by a topological quiver of Muhly and Tomforde \cite{mt}.
+One of our main structural result is the following the following version of (Cuntz-Krieger) uniqueness theorem (see Theorems \ref{thm:isomorphism}, \ref{thm:commutant_topological_freeness}) that generalizes the corresponding results from \cite{exel_vershik}, \cite{er}, \cite{CS}, \cite{BroRaeVit}. \begin{thmx} The following conditions are equivalent: \begin{enumerate} \item Every representation of $C_0(X)\rtimes L$ is faithful provided it is faithful on $C_0(X)$.